NAACP SUES THE RADIANCE FOUNDATION FOR EXERCISING RIGHT TO FREE SPEECH

 The irony never ends: the nation’s second oldest civil rights group suing a black man for exercising his second most basic civil right—the freedom of speech.
 This lawsuit is nothing more than a multi-million dollar organization’s attempt to bully someone who’s simply telling the truth.
 Our inner-cities are crumbling, two-parent married families barely exist, 72.3 percent of black children are born into homes without fathers, and the NAACP wants to silence us for pointing out its documented support of the killing of over 16 million black lives since Roe.

 I believe this trial in life will have a happy ending.
 We’ve now officially appealed this case to the Fourth Circuit of Appeals and are being defended by Alliance Defending Freedom.
 Our hope is that truth and justice prevail and that our guaranteed, precious right to free speech is protected.
 Even more importantly, we hope that so-called “leaders” in the civil rights movement have their consciences awakened to realize no right is more valuable and in need of defense than the foundational Right to Life.

-Alliance Defending Freedom allied attorney Charles M. Allen with the Glen Allen, Va. firm Goodman, Allen & Filetti PLLC filed Friday in U.S. District Court in The Radiance Foundation v.
-National Association for the Advancement of Colored People for the Eastern District of Virginia, Norfolk Division.
+Alliance Defending Freedom allied attorney Charles M. Allen with the Glen Allen, Va. firm Goodman, Allen & Filetti PLLC is defending Bomberger and Radiance in The Radiance Foundation v.
+National Association for the Advancement of Colored People in the Fourth Circuit Court of Appeals in Richmond, VA.